-Further information on logging complaints can be sought at Section 2.30.
+Further information on logging complaints can be sought at Section 2.29.

-If the matter demands immediate attention, the complaints manager (in each site) should be contacted who may then offer the patient an appointment or may offer to see the complainant at this stage.
+If the matter demands immediate attention, the complaints manager should be contacted who may then offer the patient an appointment or may offer to see the complainant at this stage.
 Staff are reminded that when internally escalating any complaint to the complaint's manager then a full explanation of the events leading to the complaint is to be given to allow any appropriate response.